JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 ## Window and dialog API v2
 <primary-label ref="Experimental"/>

-[//]: # (TODO update version for stable release)

-Starting with Compose Multiplatform 1.12.0-beta02, the redesigned `WindowState` and `DialogState` classes are available in the `androidx.compose.ui.window.v2` subpackage.
+Starting with Compose Multiplatform 1.12.0, the redesigned `WindowState` and `DialogState` classes are available in the `androidx.compose.ui.window.v2` subpackage.

 The v2 window and dialog API separates requesting a state from observing the state actually applied by the window manager.